rflorenc/drwatcher-operator/README.md

 ## Requirements

-+ Access to OpenShift version 4.5 or later.
++ Access to OpenShift v4.1, Kubernetes v1.13 or later.
 + A working Velero/Konveyor/Restic/Noobaa installation.

 ## How to run unit tests